turgu1/IBMF-font-generator/README.md

 ## IBMF Tailored font generator

-This is a tool to generate a tailored an IBMF font for a single EPub ebook.
-The font is expected to be integrated inside an EPub book.
+This is a tool to generate a tailored IBMF font for a single EPub ebook.
+The font is expected to be integrated inside an EPub compressed file.

-The tool extract all character code points present in the book and extract the characters from the GNU Unifont hex file.
+The tool retrieves all character code points present in the book and extracts the character glyphs from the GNU Unifont hex file.
 The generated font is named `font.ibmf`.